 Having sex when you have a vaginal infection or vaginal inflammation may be uncomfortable and might make your symptoms worse.
-If the source of your infection is from a sexually transmitted infection, you may also transmit the infection to your partner.
-If you have chronic yeast infections (candidiasis), confirmed by a doctor, you may have sex, without concern for worsening symptoms, as long as you're comfortable.
+If the source of your infection is a sexually transmitted infection, you may also spread the infection to your partner.
+If you have chronic yeast infections (candidiasis), confirmed by a doctor, you may have sex without concern for worsening symptoms as long as you're comfortable.

 The most common causes of vaginal infection are: